Several of our students at The Basket Sampler have expressed an

 THEN you get to weave.

-One of our regular students, Sybil Phelps, has taken an interest
+One of our regular weavers, Sybil Phelps, has taken an interest

 and actually started to weave on the gourds.
 She is doing a